Drangarnir sea arch

 The hotel capacity doubled in summer 2020 with two new hotels, including a Hilton hotel in the capital on Streymoy Island.
 Expectations were high that 2020 would be a record breaking year for tourism in the Faroe Islands.

-We have made the most amazing packages, day tours, and experiences ready for you to book.
+We have made the most amazing vacation packages, day tours, and experiences ready for you to book.
 You will get those special nature moments worth travelling for.

 So make up for the missed moments in the past years by exploring the Faroe Islands now.
 Take the next step and learn how to take a flight to the Faroe Islands and brows the widest selection of Day Tours in the Faroe Islands.